 So, do Chinese Crested Dogs get blackheads?
 Yes, they can.
 Blackheads typically develop due to dry skin.
-Repeated or excessive washing and scrubbing can be one cause for the dry skin, causing essential oils to be washed away.
+Repeated or excessive washing and scrubbing can be one cause of dry skin, causing essential oils to be washed away.
 It can also be due to a bacterial skin infection or clogged pores.

-Not every Chinese Crested Dog winds up with having a problem with Blackheads, but when they do- they do.
+Not every Chinese Crested Dog winds up having a problem with Blackheads, but when they do- they do.